apache/mesos/docs/building.md

 When compiling on macOS 10.12, the following is needed:

-    # There is an incompatiblity with the system installed svn and apr headers.
+    # There is an incompatibility with the system installed svn and apr headers.
     # We need the svn and apr headers from a brew installation of subversion.
     # You may need to unlink the existing version of subversion installed via
     # brew in order to configure correctly.